Member Organizations

 International Financial Reporting Standards

-The Accountancy Act of 2015 stipulates the accounting standards that are applicable in Bulgaria and prescribes application of IFRS as endorsed in the European Union (EU) and published in the EU Official Journal.
+The Accountancy Act of 2015 stipulates the accounting standards applicable in Bulgaria and requires the application of International Financial Reporting Standards (IFRS) as endorsed by the European Union (EU) and published in the EU Official Journal.

-EU-endorsed IFRS have slight modifications from IFRS (e.g., temporary 'carve-out' from IAS 39 Financial Instrument: Recognition and Measurement and a temporary extension of the scope of applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts) but according to the IFRS Foundation, the majority of companies can state full compliance with the IFRS.
+EU-endorsed IFRS contain limited modifications to IFRS as issued by the International Accounting Standards Board, including a temporary carve-out from IAS 39 Financial Instruments: Recognition and Measurement and a temporary extension permitting the application of IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts.
+However, according to the IFRS Foundation, most entities are able to assert full compliance with IFRS.

-All other entities are required to apply the National Accounting Standards set by the Ministry of Finance although the entities may choose to use IFRS, provided the accounting basis has not changed.
-IFRS for SME has not been adopted and there are no immediate plans to adopt the standard for application in Bulgaria.
+All other entities are required to apply National Accounting Standards established by the Ministry of Finance, although they may elect to apply IFRS under certain conditions.
+IFRS for SMEs has not been adopted and there are no immediate plans for its adoption in the jurisdiction.

 Current Status: Adopted